Screened Disorders

 Biotinidase Deficiency (BIOT) is a condition in which the body cannot use the vitamin called biotin.
 The body needs biotin to break down fats, proteins, and carbohydrates effectively.
 If not treated, a baby can have seizures, hearing loss, vision problems, and death in severe cases.
 Treatment involves daily doses of biotin.
 Fact Sheets: BIOT English - BIOT Spanish

 Galactosemia (GALT) is a condition in which the body cannot break down galactose.
 Galactose is a sugar found in milk and milk products.
-It can lead to cataracts, liver cirrhosis, intellectual disability and/or death.
-Treatment is to remove galactose from the diet usually by substituting soy for milk products.
+It can lead to cataracts, liver cirrhosis, intellectual disability, and death.
+Treatment is to remove galactose from the diet usually by substituting soy for milk products, meaning affected babies cannot tolerate breastmilk.
 Fact Sheets: GALT English - GALT Spanish

 Severe Combined Immunodeficiency (SCID) is a condition in which the body’s immune system is not able to fight infection.
 Babies with SCID appear healthy at birth but can quickly become sick when exposed to common illnesses.
-SCID is so rare that medical providers might not diagnose it until it is too late to provide lifesaving treatment.
 Fact Sheets: SCID English - SCID Spanish

-Spinal Muscular Atrophy (SMA) is an inherited condition that affects nerve cells (motor neurons) of the spinal cord and brain stem.
+Spinal Muscular Atrophy (SMA) is an inherited condition that affects nerve cells, known as motor neurons of the spinal cord and brain stem.
 These motor neurons control certain muscles of the body.
 Over time, as a child loses more motor neurons, the muscles get weaker.
 Activities such as crawling, walking, and breathing become more difficult.
-Learning and intellectual abilities are not affected by SMA.
+Learning and intellectual abilities are not associated with SMA.
 Fact Sheet: SMA English

 Secondary Conditions

 T-Cell Related Lymphocyte Deficiencies are conditions in which the body’s immune system is not working properly.
-The body’s immune system is made up of different parts that work together to protect it from infection.
+The immune system has different parts that work together to protect the body from infection.
 T-cells are a specific type of white blood cell of the immune system that helps to protect the body from certain kinds of illnesses.
 Babies with T-cell deficiencies are born without enough working T-cells and may get repeated infections.
 Fact Sheets: T-Cell Related Lymphocyte Deficiencies English - T-Cell Related Lymphocyte Deficiencies Spanish

 Point-of-Service Screenings